Make a donation

 • During high-dose intravenous therapy, sucking on ice chips can help prevent mouth sores.

-• Keep your teeth clean, using a soft toothbrush.
+• Keep your teeth clean by using a soft toothbrush.

-• Avoid spicy, salty or tangy foods that can irritate your mouth, as well as food that stick to the roof of your mouth (i.e., peanut butter, chocolate, etc.).
+• Avoid spicy, salty, or tangy foods that can irritate your mouth, as well as foods that stick to the roof of your mouth (ie, peanut butter, chocolate, etc.).

 • Moisten your food with gravy or sauces.

-• If you feel hungry at some parts of the day and not at others, eat your larger meal when you are hungry.
+• If you feel hungry at some parts of the day and not at others, eat your larger meal when you’re hungry.

 • No matter what you eat, be sure to always drink plenty of fluids.